 CARS.COM — A glut of lease returns could stir up a buyer's market for used-car shoppers.
 The L.A.
-Times says an influx of leased cars, which reportedly accounted for a third of all new-car sales as recently as 2015, are returning to market.
+Times says an influx of leased cars, which reportedly accounted for a third of all new-vehicle sales as recently as 2015, will go on sale once again.
 Unsurprisingly, the oversupply is squeezing prices on late-model used cars.

-This year, a swell of cars will come off lease — that is, returned by original lessees when their terms run out — as new-car leasing starts to ebb, the L.A.
+This year, a swell of autos will come off lease — that is, returned by original lessees when their terms run out — as new-car leasing starts to ebb, the L.A.
 Times reports.
 That could depress used-car prices, especially for anything that isn't an SUV or truck.
-Such segments are booming amid cheaper gas today, the newspaper reports, which means off-lease sedans could see even lower prices.
+Such segments are booming amid cheaper gas today, the newspaper reports, which means off-lease sedans could see even lower prices as supply increases relative to demand.

 The overall effect on used-car prices is scant.
 In auction company Manheim's benchmark used-vehicle value index, values have stayed in roughly the same range over the past two years.
 But leasing has historically been more popular among luxury cars, and prices in some examples suggest the drop could be legit.